Bennykillua/Getting-started-in-Technical-Writing/README.md

 Before making any contributions, please first read our [Code of Conduct and the Contributing Guidelines](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/CONTRIBUTING.md).

-Checkout this Readme File for how to fork this repo.
+Learn how to make a [contribution](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Contribute%20by%20Forking.md) to this repo.

 ## Table of Content